-In all of my recent drawings of the Sacred Heart, I have determined to reconnect this devotion to its early expressions in the visions of St. Gertrude, and to create an image with the vigor and precision of late medieval art.
+In all of my recent drawings of the Sacred Heart of Jesus, I have determined to reconnect this devotion to its early expressions in the visions of St. Gertrude, and to create an image with the vigor and precision of late medieval art.
 The 1467 Sanctus Salvator engraving by the Master E.S. is the most obvious artistic influence on the figure of Christ in my drawing.

 The Sacred Heart itself, in its oldest depictions, is flat, simple and symmetrical.
 Later artists gave it more dimension and detail, but without making it accurate anatomically.
 Their result, I think, is artistically disastrous.
 Here, I have done the opposite: I started with the shape of a real heart, and reduced that to a stylized emblem.

 Christ’s halo includes knotted patterns in a Nothumbro-Irish style, and the leaves of pitcher plants.
-His chasuble is Gothic in style, but with an Oriental fabric pattern.
-The calligraphic treatment of Cor Iesu combines blackletter script with more thorns and Nothumbro-Irish patterns.
+His chasuble is Gothic in style with an Oriental fabric pattern.
+The calligraphic treatment of Cor Iesu combines blackletter script with Nothumbro-Irish patterns and more thorns.

 The original drawing is available for sale for $900.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.